BLOG

 Have happy staff

-Being net-zero supports recruitment, retention, and employee satisfaction as it helps you hire and retain staff.
-People increasingly want to work for companies who are “doing the right thing" which makes it easier for you to attract new talent.
+Being net zero supports recruitment, retention and employee satisfaction as it helps you hire and retain staff.
+People increasingly want to work for companies that are "doing the right thing", which makes it easier for you to attract new talent.

 Decarbonising demonstrates your commitment to providing a healthy, happy environment for current and prospective workers.